vsoch/containershare/README.md

 This is an open source library of containers.
 You can come here for one of several use cases:

  1. You want to [use a container](#use-a-container) that is available from the [browsable library](https://vsoch.github.io/containershare) provided by the registry.
 You can use the container locally, or as a suggestion for a shared resource that requires a graphical forward, you can use the [forward](https://www.github.com/vsoch/forward) tool.
- 2. You want to [contribute a container](#contribute-a-container) to this registry, meaning that your code gets packaged in a reproducible way, deployed for sharing, and with exposure of metadata like packages and files.
+ 2. You want to contribute or use a [containershare template](#containershare-templates).
+Contributing means that your code gets packaged in a reproducible way, deployed for sharing, and with exposure of metadata like packages and files.
  3. You want to deploy your own [open source containershare](#deploy-a-containershare) all with freely available, easy to use tools that you are already familiar with.

 Read about the development and [use cases here](https://vsoch.github.io/2018/build-deploy-docs/), and please reference the software if it is useful to you: